Effective October 16, 2020

 Persistent Cookies.
 Persistent cookies remain on your computer after you have closed your browser or turned off your computer.
 We use persistent cookies to track aggregate and statistical information about our user's activity.

 Clear GIFs, pixel tags and other technologies.
 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
 We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with our Site to, among other things, track the activities of Site visitors, help us manage content, and compile statistics about Site usage.
 We and our third party service providers also use clear GIFs in emails to our customers, to help us measure email response rates, identify when our emails are viewed, and determine whether our emails are forwarded.

-You may opt-out of many third-party ad networks, including those operated by members of the Network Advertising Initiative (“NAI”) and the Digital Advertising Alliance (“DAA”).
+If you are a visitor from a country where these cookies have been enabled, you may opt-out of many third-party ad networks, including those operated by members of the Network Advertising Initiative (“NAI”) and the Digital Advertising Alliance (“DAA”).

 We have categorized our cookie use below.
 Note that some cookies are set by third parties which Broadcom does not control, so we can't ensure their cookies won't change over time.

 Strictly Necessary Cookies.
 These cookies are necessary for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 You can set your browser to block or alert you about these cookies, but some parts of the Site will then not work.
 These cookies do not store any personal data.